Jumping Season has Started At Sunshine

 Lessons have started fully again with the weekends beginning at 9am.
 We are having to split our Novice Class into an Upper and Lower Group.
 It is very exciting to have as many Novices as we have, but some are almost ready to go up to an Intermediate Class and some have just moved up.
 The Upper Novices will be at 9am with Kimberly and the Lower Novices will be at 2:15 each Saturday & Sunday.

-We are offering a Dressage Clinic on Monday, February 13 starting at 11am.
-The work we are doing will prepare the riders for a show on Friday, February 17 and will make participating in Interdressage which will be filmed on the Sunday nearest to the 20th of the month.
+We are offering a Dressage Clinic on 2nd Sunday of each month.
+The work we are doing will prepare the riders for participating in Interdressage which will be filmed on the Sunday nearest to the 20th of the month.
 Interdressage is a British Dressage recognised internet competition where the tests are videoed and then set to Interdressage for judging.
 Like all competitions, you will receive comments and, if it all goes well, a rosette.
 Kimberly has done these competitions previously and knows what is expected and what is required.
-Our first recording is set for 20 February and then monthly thereafter.
 If you are interested in participating, please speak to Kimberly in the Office who will provide you with the appropriate Test.

 The Jumping team will again be going out to Bury Farm on alternate Wednesdays for Clear Round Jumping of heights up to 95cm.
 We are also looking at attending the local non-affiliated shows at Caddington or Twin Trees in the late spring and early summer.
 Our own special jumping shows, the June Jump and the Accumulator Cup will go ahead on the last Sunday of July and July respectively.
 Please speak to Fiona or Kimberly if you are interested in participating in any of these.